Skip to main content

 • gameplay

-• “The gameplay captures perfectly the feeling of being a lost SNES action RPG; the controls are smooth, the magic is really fun, and if you've played titles like Illusion of Gaia or A Link to the Past, you'll know what to expect.”
+• “As for the gameplay, it captures perfectly the feeling of being this lost SNES action RPG, the controls are smooth, the magic is really fun, and if you ever played stuff like Illusion of Gaia or A Link to the Past, you pretty much know what to expect.”

 • “The ability to level up, customize your jewels for abilities, and even hot swap characters is probably my favorite gameplay mechanic they've implemented here.”